Destination News: Winter 2018-2019

 If you're looking for your barbecue fix in the meantime, read up on our guide to 'cue in Raleigh, N.C.

-Raleigh's bikeshare program set to launch this month
+Raleigh's bikeshare program set to launch soon

 The system will feature 300 bicycles in total, docked at 30 dedicated bikeshare stations spread across downtown Raleigh and beyond, reaching the State Farmers Market, Pullen Park, North Carolina State University, the North Carolina Museum of Art and more.
 The bikes—200 of which will be electric-assist (meaning they'll be easy to ride for users of all abilities)—can be used with a daily pass ($6 for unlimited 45-minute rides for one day) or single-ride pass ($2 for a 45-minute ride), plus monthly and yearly memberships are available.